MultiAgentLearning/playground/README.md

 There are three variants for which you can enter your agents to compete:

 * FFA: Free For All where four agents enter and one leaves.
 It tests planning, tactics, and cunning.
+The board is fully observable.
 * Team: 2v2 where two teams of agents enter and one team wins.
 It tests cooperation, planning, and tactics.
+The board is fully observable.
+The agents on each team were submitted by different creators and randomly paired.
-* Team Radio: Like Team but each agent has a radio that they can use to convey 2 words each step from a dictionary of size 8.
+* Team Radio: Like team in that a it's a 2v2 game.
+Differences are that the agents on each team were both submitted by the same creator, they each have a radio that they can use to convey 2 words from a dictionary of size 8 each step, and the board is partially observed.

 #### Why should I participate?